SavinduWickr/5G_Network_Performance/README.md

-# README: Clustering & Evaluation Task (Alvin Phan)
+# README: Clustering & Evaluation Task (Savindu Wickramasinghe)

 ## Role in Group Project

-This document describes the work completed by **Alvin Phan** as part of a group project on 5G Network Performance Analysis.
-My task was focused exclusively on **clustering and evaluation**, using a dataset pre-processed by Savindu and Chung.
+This document describes the work completed by **Savindu Wickramasinghe** as part of a group project on 5G Network Performance Analysis.
+My task was focused exclusively on **clustering and evaluation**, using a dataset pre-processed by Alvin and Chung.
 The output of this stage feeds into Maisha’s forecasting task.

 The saved directory for this project can be accessed via this link below: https://drive.google.com/drive/folders/1Y1B1n_ddsYAEVwDBjVrewPzL3_UYevRg?usp=sharing